CumulusNetworks/docs/content/version/cumulus-rmp-31/System-Management/Authentication,-Authorization,-and-Accounting/User-Accounts.md

-To access the switch without any password requires booting into a [single shell/user mode](/version/cumulus-rmp-31/Monitoring-and-Troubleshooting/Single-User-Mode---Boot-Recovery).
+To access the switch without any password requires booting into a [single shell/user mode](/version/cumulus-rmp-31/Monitoring-and-Troubleshooting/Single-User-Mode-Boot-Recovery).

-## <span>Enabling Remote Access for the root User</span>
+## Enabling Remote Access for the root User</span>

 As mentioned above, the root user does not have a password set for it, and it cannot log in to a switch via SSH.
 This default account behavior